Sounds like lots of fun!

 The roughly 130 people in

-three 23rd Ward aldermanic candidates.
+attendance heard from two of the three 23rd Ward aldermanic candidates.
 (Alderman Michael R. Zalewski was a last-minute no show, with AHCA officials expressing surprise and confusion over his unexplained absence.)

 Other no-shows who AHCA officials said had earlier